ucsd-progsys/liquid-fixpoint/external/fixpoint/README.md

   constraint:
     env[BINDINGS]
-    grd PREDICATE
     lhs REFTYPE
     rhs REFTYPE
     id INT tag INT_LIST

 The BINDINGS are a list of semicolon-separated name, REFTYPE pairs.
-The guard PREDICATE is a standard predicate.
 The integer ID is used to identify this constraint in error messages, etc.

 The `INT_LIST` is used as a hook into constraint ordering: if two constraints are equal according to the predicate